 To prevent condensation – and ultimately cooling down - from breathing through the night, make sure to breathe outside your bivvy bag.
 Wear a woolly hat to keep your noggin toast.

-Tarps aren’t always essential.
-But in windy, rainy conditions, a carefully erected tarp can be the difference between a restless sleep and a peaceful one.
+Tarps are useful in windy, rainy conditions.
+A carefully erected tarp can be the difference between a restless sleep and a peaceful one.
 They’re a lightweight addition to your shelter set up.
-Our resident tarpologists have six clever ways of positioning your tarp against the elements.
+To help you get started we have written a handy guide with six common ways of setting up your tarp.

 We don’t think so.
 But in wetter, colder conditions, you can lose up to 30% of your body heat through the ground.
 A groundsheet gives an extra layer of protection against the damp and cold of the ground.

-Heading out for a bivvy may seem a little off the walls to some, but we've found that those who try it once usually end up going back for more!
+Heading out for a winter bivvy may seem a little off the walls to some, but we've found that those who try it once usually end up going back for more!
+We have put together a guide to winter bivvying with specific information about the best equipment to take.

 Though wild camping isn't actually legal in England and Wales, as long as your kind and considerate by setting camp after dark and getting up soon after light then you're unlikely to come into any hassle if you choose the right bivvy spot.